JRHerman/Chicago-Crime-Analysis/README.md

 In the future I am working on adding several new features to improve runtime and allow a deeper analysis of the databases.
 I will be updating this as I add all of the new features.

-//TODO: TOP N Crimes
+TODO: TOP N Crimes

-//TODO: TOP N Crimes per area
+TODO: TOP N Crimes per area

-//TODO: N Crime Codes
+TODO: N Crime Codes

-//TODO: Match area name to area if possible
+TODO: Match area name to area if possible

-//TODO: Crimes that lead to most arrests
+TODO: Crimes that lead to most arrests

-//TODO: Crimes that lead to least arrests
+TODO: Crimes that lead to least arrests

-//TODO: Refactoring
+TODO: Refactoring

-//TODO: Event driven loop
+TODO: Event driven loop

-//TODO: Improve runtime speed
+TODO: Improve runtime speed

-//TODO: Improve user-interaction texts
+TODO: Improve user-interaction texts